Kiranjith83/SA/SA.md

   - Applies the same properties to all Lambda functions
 - Resource/AWS::Serverless::Function:
   - Creates Lambda function from the local code.
 Also creates an API Gateway endpoint, Mapping and Permissions.
+- `sam init` to initiate the sam working directory, including all the necessary templates.
+- `sam deploy --guided` to deploy the application.

 # Container-Based Compute and Microservices